 Aim to empty both breasts every feed

-Seek breastfeeding guidance from an expert if you are having problems.
-Should discomfort occur, we recommend Lansinoh Therapearl Hot and Cold Breast Therapy packs to soothe over-supply and engorged breasts.
+Lansinoh Therapearl Hot and Cold Breast Therapy packs to soothe over-supply and engorged breasts.